 Is black coffee the same as americano?

-No, black coffee is not the same as americano.
+Black coffee is not the same as americano.
 Americano is an espresso based drink.
-It is espresso mixed with cold water.
+It is espresso mixed water.

 While the two drinks may even look similar, they are not the same.
 It comes down to the flavor profile you enjoy, since many people have a preference when it comes to coffee vs espresso.